Let your mind relax in flowing timed-movements with natural sounds of nature like rain and birds

 Enjoy your natural breathing with techniques to flow without stress and stretching your lungs to their full potential

-Let your focus be on the cool and warm air exchanging in your airways to sense the peacefulness of your heart
+Let your focus be on the cool and warm air exchanging in your airways to sense the peacefulness of your heart in relationship to your freely movable joints in your body with the 6+6=12 stress reliever.

-"Tai Chi", is a mind-body practice that originated in China many centuries ago.
+"Tai Chi" is a mind-body practice that originated in China many centuries ago.
 A person doing Tai Chi moves his or her body slowly and gently, while breathing deeply and meditating which is why Tai Chi is also called “moving meditation or medicine in motion.”

 Many practitioners believe that Tai Chi helps the energy flow throughout the body of a proposed vital energy called Qi which is pronounced "Chi," which means air or power.
 Tai Chi is a system of physical exercise and a way of moving meditation which has been part of daily life.
 The Chinese characters for Tai Chi refers to “Supreme Ultimate.”
 It is also widely accepted that Tai Chi movement patterns were derived from forms for self-defense.